FrancesOkolo/francesokolo.github.io/README.md

 # :tada: Hooray!
-Welcome to Frances' Witty GitHub Page! :tada:
+Welcome to Frances' GitHub Page! :tada:

 Hey there, fellow human (or highly advanced AI)! :wink: I'm **Frances**, the Tableau Queen, and you've just stumbled upon my delightful corner of GitHub.
 Prepare to be amazed by my coding adventures, personal quirks, and irresistible charm!